This document is a WORK IN PROGRESS.

 Finally, just run:

-ModuleNotFoundError: No module named 'cleo'
+ModuleNotFoundError: No module named 'cleo'¶

 Note

-This kind of error probably only affect poetry before version 1.2
+This kind of error probably only affect poetry before version 1.2 and its associated new

 installation/update system.